The Old Windmill, Brisbane: Description

 Circular in plan, the windmill tower is largely made of rendered stone and brick.
 It tapers towards the top where it is surmounted by an observation platform with an iron railing, hexagonal timber cabin or observation house, and time ball and timber mast.
 At its base the tower is approximately 8.4 m in diameter, reducing to about 4.5 m at the top.
 Excluding the time ball and its mast, it stands at about 16 m in height on Wickham Terrace in Spring Hill, overlooking the modern office towers of Brisbane's central business district.
 The tower occupies the western end of the reserve, with the reconstructed flagstaff in its eastern half.
 Surrounding these is lawn.
 The boundary on Wickham Terrace is formed by a low stone wall with regular stone piers, between which are strung single chain guards, and a garden bed behind.
-About half way along its length is a decorative iron archway and stone stairs leading up to a concrete path to the entrance door of the tower.
+About halfway along its length is a decorative iron archway and stone stairs leading up to a concrete path to the entrance door of the tower.
 The rear reserve boundary marked by a hedge adjoins that of the Spring Hill Reservoirs, the three gable roofs of which nestle below the park lawn.
 These are places flanked by parks, Wickham Park to the west and King Edward Park to the east.
 Opposite the windmill tower is the cylindrical Tower Mill Hotel, opened in c.
 1968 deliberately referencing its form.

 The tower sits on a circular sub-wall of Brisbane Tuff about 1400 mm thick, which is founded on bedrock.
 Standing on a plinth, the walls at the base are about 1000 mm thick, reducing at the top to about 650 mm.
 To the ground and first floors the walls are stone (ashlar with lime mortar) with 200 mm deep outer stone lintels above the door and window.
 This has been referred to as the reefing stage at about 3,190mm above ground.
 The reefing stage for a windmill is an exterior platform from where the miller can turn the cap via an endless chain hanging from the cap and access the sails.
 The earliest images of the windmill at Brisbane, those by Bowerman from the 1850s appear to show some kind of encircling platform at this reefing stage level.
 A photograph taken during restoration work undertaken in 1988 while the render was being replaced seems to show a series of slots that may have held supports for a reefing stage.
 Behind these were middle and inner hardwood lintels, the former having been replaced with steel hollow sections in 1996.